BMW X4 review - Engines, performance and drive

 In this review

-- 2Engines, performance and drive - currently readingA remarkable balance between fun handling and comfort, with strong engines to exploit its ability
+- 2Engines, performance and drive - currently readingWith a remarkable balance between fun handling and comfort, the X4 offers strong engines to exploit its ability

-- 4Interior, design and technologyFirst-class interior design and impressive technology integration, but the exterior won’t suit all tastes
+- 4Interior, design and technologyFirst-class interior design and impressive technology help the X4 stand out, but the exterior won’t suit all tastes

 - 6Reliability and SafetyThe X4 includes a high standard of safety equipment across the range, although feedback from BMW owners could be better